 The Seokguram Grotto exemplifies one of the best Buddhist sculptures in the world.
 It was believed to have been originally built for by Kim Daeseong.
 The original name of the grotto is Seokbulsa, which means Stone Buddha Temple.
-The construction of the grotto started in mid-8th century at a time wherein the Unified Silla kingdom was at the height of its power.
+The construction of the grotto started in the mid-8th century at a time wherein the Unified Silla Kingdom was at the height of its power.
 The grotto was completed in 774.

-Today, it is one of the best known cultural attractions in South Korea.
+Today, it is one of the best-known cultural attractions in South Korea.
 A lot of the tourists who visit the grotto also do so to view the sunrise over the sea.
 This is a popular attraction for the vantage point from the seated Buddha’s perch is one of the best spots to view the sunrise.

 The Bulguksa Temple or Temple of the Buddha Land is an ancient relic in South Korea.
 It was built in the 8th century on a wooded slope of Mt.
 Tohamsan, which was once the ancient capital of the Silla Kingdom.

-This temple was built in the early 6th century during the Silla kingdom.
+This temple was built in the early 6th century during the Silla Kingdom.
 The original name for the temple is Hwaeom Bulguksa Temple.
 When the temple has finished construction, it was changed to its current name.

 Since the ancient times and until today, the temple is home to many important cultural and historical relics.
 It was also designed to represent the land of Buddha, which is what the temple’s name stands for.
 There are three principal zones that are encompassed within the temple complex and they are 1) Birojeon or Vairocana Buddha Hall, 2) Daeungjeon or the Hall of Great Enlightenment and main temple, and 3) Geungnakjeon or Hall of Supreme Bliss.
 The halls of the temple are constructed using wooden materials and the roofs made of tiles.
-Each temple or structure are built on a raised stone terrace.
+Each temple or structure is built on a raised stone terrace.

 How to Get Here